Senior Guest Auditors

 5. Enroll in classes

-Once the department has entered an electronic permission into the system and it is the first day or the term or later, you will be able to enroll.
+Once the department has entered a permission into the enrollment system and it is the first day or the term or later, you will be able to enroll.

-You will enroll online using the Course Search & Enroll tool found in your MyUW portal.
+You will enroll online using the Course Search & Enroll tool which can also be found in your MyUW portal.
 Use our enrollment instructions guide to walk you through the enrollment process.

 Note, if you added a class to your cart before permission was granted remove the class from your cart at this time to avoid any errors.
 Then proceed with the enrollment process found on our enrollment instruction guide.